sarbjotm/Kiwi/README.md

 We welcome changes that benefit the server as a whole!
 Please feel free to discuss in our discord server by pinging one of the moderators or post in one of the chats.

+# Development Branch
+**IMPORTANT** If you are adding a feature to Kiwi, use Dev Branch.
+After you have pushed your code, head over to the development heroku enviornment, turn on the worker and test your commands in the testing server before merging to main